Pogogyne nudiuscula

+Pogogyne nudiuscula is found in coastal mesa vernal pools at elevations of 100–250 m on Otay Mesa, in southern San Diego County, California.
+It was formerly found in the vernal pools of extreme northwestern Baja California, Mexico, near the Tijuana Airport, but these populations are likely extirpated.

 This plant faces a number of threats related to the loss and destruction of habitat containing its rare vernal pool ecosystem.
 These threats include urban development, trash dumping and pollution, vehicles, fire, grazing, and alterations in the local hydrology.